Riemannian game dynamics: Introduction

-As we explain in Section \ref{sec:boundary}, the metric's boundary behavior is the source of a fundamental dichotomy that is best explained by looking at our two prototypical examples.
-Under the replicator dynamics \begin{inparaenum} [\textup(\itshape i\textup)] \item the law of motion for every game is continuous; \item the support of the population state remains constant along every solution trajectory; and \item the dynamics' rest points are the restricted equilibria of the game \textendash\ the states at which all strategies in use earn the same payoff. \end{inparaenum} In contrast, under the Euclidean projection dynamics \begin{inparaenum} [\textup(\itshape i\textup)] \item the law of motion is typically discontinuous at the boundary of the simplex; \item the support of the state may change repeatedly along a single solution trajectory; and \item the dynamics' rest points are the Nash equilibria of the underlying game. \end{inparaenum} Based on this behavior, we obtain a natural classification between \emph{continuous} and \emph{discontinuous Riemannian dynamics}, each category sharing the boundary behavior of its prototype. \footnote{Discontinuous dynamics do not seem well-suited for describing behavior in naturally occurring environments.
-However, given that they do not decelerate near the boundary of the state space, and in particular can converge to equilibrium in finite time, they seem particularly apt for applications to engineering and decentralized control, in which the revision protocols of the components of the controlled system are chosen by the system designer.
-For a recent survey, see \cite{MS15}.}
+The metric's boundary behavior is the source of a fundamental dichotomy that is best explained by looking at our two prototypical examples above.
+Under the replicator dynamics: \begin{inparaenum} [\textup(\itshape i\textup)] \item the law of motion for every game is continuous; \item the set of utilized strategies remains constant along every solution trajectory; and \item the dynamics' rest points are the restricted equilibria of the game \textendash\ the states at which all strategies in use earn the same payoff. \end{inparaenum} In contrast, under the Euclidean projection dynamics: \begin{inparaenum} [\textup(\itshape i\textup)] \item the law of motion is typically discontinuous at the boundary of the simplex; \item the set of utilized strategies may change infinitely often along the same solution trajectory; and \item the dynamics' rest points are the \aclp{NE} of the underlying game. \end{inparaenum} Based on this behavior, we obtain a natural distinction between \emph{continuous} and \emph{discontinuous Riemannian dynamics}, each category sharing the boundary behavior of its prototype.
+In Section \ref{sec:examples}, we introduce a variety of examples of Riemannian dynamics from both classes; then, in \cref{sec:protocols}, we show how these and other Riemannian dynamics can be provided with microfoundations using suitably constructed revision protocols.